bwilli08/SoccerElo/README.md

 List of Queries (Brent)
 13) For Team X, return biggest upset in its own history (max elo gain)
-14) For Team X, return net difference in ELO for given month
+14) For Team X, return net difference in ELO for given month (should specify year as well)
-15) For Team X and Date Y, return the rank of the team
+15) For Team X and Date Y, return the rank of the team (Should do more than top 100)
 16) Find top 5 upsets for given year

 List of Queries (Dylan)
 1) Receive team X's highest ever ranking
-2) For Date X, return a list of all the teams and their ELO
+2) For Date X, return a list of all the teams and their ELO (highest ELO first)
-3) Get a list of all the teams
+3) Get a list of all the teams (alphabetical)
-4) For (Team X1, Date X2) and (Team Y1, Date Y2), predict who will win the match
+4) For (Team X1, Date X2) and (Team Y1, Date Y2), predict who will win the match (would require simulation, probably not)

 List of Queries (Vihari)
 9) Given Month and Year, return top 20 teams based off ELO gained over month